 We make our wine in a 15,000 square foot urban winery in the River North Art District of Denver, and a 6,000 square foot urban winery in the South Congress District of Austin.
 We source our grapes predominantly from the Western slope of Colorado and High Plains of Texas.
 The results are top notch, well-respected deliciously accessible wines.
 Sometimes we even put them in cans.
 Yes, wine in a can.

 The locale of the winery promotes urbanity and social-mindedness, both giving the winery access to the city and the city access to the winery.

-Because The Infinite Monkey Theorem believes the culture surrounding the winery helps define the wine’s quality, the winery takes its position and influence in the local Denver community very seriously.
+Because The Infinite Monkey Theorem believes the culture surrounding the winery helps define the wine’s quality, the winery takes its position and influence in the local Denver and Austin communities very seriously.
 The wines are not only expressions of the local fruit, the process, and the personality of the winemaker, but also expressions of the people drinking the wine.
 It is a product born out of the community and thus representative of the community.

 We are grateful for the outpouring of community support and we offer our support right back in return.